JulienRobberechts/nodejs-test-double-guide/readme.md

 Mocking your dependencies in order to test it is not so easy.
 You need to make some choices about:

-1. How you should organise your production code to make it easy to mock.
+1. How you should organize your production code to make it easy to mock.
 2. What you want to mock.
 3. Which mocking tool should I use?
 4. Integrate the mocking tool in your solution

 The goal is to help you to pick the right solution for you and to copy past it into your code.

+## 0. Vocabulary

+- Test double
+- stub
+- spy
+- mock

-## 1. How you should organise your production code to make it easy to mock.
+## 1. How you should organize your production code to make it easy to mock.

 The basic structure of javascript is the module.
 Your test should stay independent from internal details of the module.

 ```
-In order to test your component in isolatation, which dependencies do you need to replace?
+In order to test your component in isolation, which dependencies do you need to replace?
 ```

 Once you have identify those dependencies (functions, modules) they'll become the seams of your component.
 The seams are the places where two parts of the software meet and where something else can be injected/replaced.